-- 5.2.7.1 The following provisions apply to all land use designations, as specified: (OPA 35) (OPA 167, MMAH Mod.
-35) - a) New development within Employment Area designations shall enhance the quality of the public realm along all public roads within and bounding business parks, along the QEW, the non-elevated portions of Burlington Street East and public roads between lands designated Employment Area and lands designated Neighbourhoods or Institutional within older industrial areas.
+- 5.2.7.1 The following provisions apply to all lands designated Employment Area Industrial Land, Employment Area Business Park, Employment Area Airport Employment Growth District, and Employment Area Shipping and Navigation on Schedule E-1 Urban Land Use Designations (OPA 35) - a) New development within Employment Area designations shall enhance the quality of the public realm along all public roads within and bounding business parks, along the QEW, the non-elevated portions of Burlington Street East and public roads between lands designated Employment Area and lands designated Neighbourhoods or Institutional within older industrial areas.
 The design and placement of buildings, structures, parking, loading, outside storage and assembly areas, lighting and landscaping, shall provide a safe, functional and visually attractive environment for pedestrians and vehicles. - b) Sensitive land uses shall be protected from the potential adverse impacts of major facilities, and major facilities shall be protected from sensitive land uses as follows: (OPA 167, MMAH Mod.
 36) - i) The City shall follow provincial guidelines concerning land use compatibility between industrial facilities and sensitive land uses.
 Major facilities, sensitive land uses, major retail uses and major office uses shall be planned and developed to avoid, or if avoidance is not possible, minimize and mitigate any potential adverse effects from odour, noise and other contaminants, and minimize risk to public health and safety, to ensure the long-term viability of major facilities in accordance with provincial guidelines, standards and procedures.
 (OPA 167, MMAH Mod.
 36)